-Renting air compressors has become a regular business.
+Renting commercial air compressors has become a regular business.
 With annual sales of $855 million, the North American air compressor rental industry is forecasted to grow annually at a rate of 3.4%.
 There are many factors in the increase in industrial air compressor rentals.
 If your company needs an air compressor, it might be smart not to saturate your capital expenses with a full purchase of one.
 This is one of the reasons why companies are seriously considering renting more often.
-Money, productivity, demand and equipment upkeep all can influence company decisions.The North American air compressor rental industry sees annual sales of $855 million and is expected to grow at a rate of 3.4%. @RasMech Click To Tweet
+Money, productivity, demand, and equipment upkeep all can influence company decisions.

-Often when inheriting a compressor or purchasing a new one, they must be adapted to current systems.
+Often when inheriting a compressor or purchasing a new one, they need to adapt to current systems.
 Because of this, renting can be a choice of convenience as well.
 Since the rented compressor is often a temporary device, it is easier to get more specific with system needs.
 Adjust the compressor to the facility’s system and if things change, rent a different one.
 This adaptability can additionally save costs and optimize productivity in different ways.
-A compressor fitted to the company’s specifications means optimal compressed air quality, exact pressure levels and reduced waste.Adjust the compressor to the facility's system and if things change, rent a different one.
-This adaptability can additionally save costs and optimize productivity in different ways.
-Click To Tweet
+A compressor fitted to the company’s specifications means optimal compressed air quality, exact pressure levels, and reduced waste.

 Equipment failures happen, plant outages are unpredictable, renovations are a necessity and company compressors require maintenance.
-Some of these things can be planned for and some cannot.
+Some of these things you can plan for and some cannot.
 But when they do happen, it is only sensible to rent a compressor to prevent declination in uptimes.
 Avoiding true downtime can make all the difference to a company’s bottom line.
 In order to shorten downtime have a rental option immediately available and adjusted to the current system.
 Contingency plans are just a matter of best practice.